MojosBeans100/MS4-spaceport/README.md

 ## Structure
 ### Pages
 The website has five main pages, with user authentication on three:
-- Homepage: to introduce users to the website and detail the purpose
+- Homepage (all): to introduce users to the website and detail the purpose
-- Discover: to allow users to explore the uses of satellite imagery
+- Discover (all): to allow users to explore the uses of satellite imagery
-- My Pipelines: to list all pipelines created by the user
+- My Pipelines (user): to list all pipelines created by the user
-- View of pipeline: to display all details of the pipeline instance
+- View of pipeline (user): to display all details of the pipeline instance
-- Create pipeline: to display an interactive form for creating a pipeline
+- Create pipeline (user): to display an interactive form for creating a pipeline

 The additional pages are as follows:
 - Edit pipeline
 - Delete pipeline
 - Confirmation of deleted pipeline
-- User authentication pages
+- Log in/log out/sign up pages

 The website was designed to be simple, clear and non-cluttered, basic in structure, with attractive images of satellites and images captured by satellites.
 Bootstrap was used to aid responsiveness, as well as media queries in CSS.